andreacoppari/number_picking/README.md

 ## Symmetry!

-Interestingly, for certain upper bounds, the digit sum distribution is nearly **perfectly symmetric**, but only **before** a new maximum digit sum is introduced.
+Interestingly, for certain upper bounds, the digit sum distribution is **perfectly symmetric**, but only **before** a new maximum digit sum is introduced.

 The sequence of numbers that produce symmetric distributions can be described by: